Boris (band): Musical style and equipment

 The wide variety of genres used by reviewers to describe Boris's music include experimental music, experimental rock, noise music, noise rock, experimental/avant-garde metal, doom metal, post-metal, drone metal, sludge metal, psychedelic music, psychedelic rock, psychedelic metal, and stoner rock.
 While they first emerged as a sludge metal band with strong hardcore punk influences, their subsequent releases have employed elements of a wide variety of genres, including drone music, old-school industrial music, ambient music, acid rock, garage rock, shoegaze, dream pop, J-pop, and crust punk.

-For example, the band's debut album Absolutego featured a "65-minute track of oozing, slow motion, Melvins-inspired drone rock/metal," while their second album Amplifier Worship incorporated psychedelia and jam band influences.
-Their third album Flood incorporated elements from drone.
+For example, the band's debut release Absolutego featured a "65-minute track of oozing, slow motion, Melvins-inspired drone rock/metal," while their second release and debut official album Amplifier Worship incorporated psychedelia and jam band influences.
+Their 2000 album Flood incorporated elements from drone.
 Akuma no Uta and Pink engaged in different stylistic experimentation, including shoegazing, stoner rock, and post-rock.
-Vein (2007) was released in "Hardcore" and "Noise" versions, whereas New Album experimented with electronica and dream pop.
-The album Noise featured elements from grunge music.
+Vein (2007) was released in "Hardcore" and "Noise" versions, whereas New Album (2011) experimented with electronica and dream pop.
+The album Noise (2014) featured elements from grunge music.

+In the studio, Boris self-records using their own in-house equipment.
+They use minimal overdubs, recording mostly live.
 Boris uses many different effects pedals, amplifiers, and other guitar accessories while performing live.
 Wata uses an E-bow to achieve bow-like sounds or to manipulate feedback; this device is held in the hand, like a pick, but relies on a magnetic field vibration to move the guitar's strings.
 Wata also occasionally plays an accordion and keyboards in concert.

 Takeshi typically plays a double-necked bass/guitar live, which allows him to play both rhythm guitar during the band's lengthier tracks as well as bass guitar during their more traditional tracks, without needing to switch instruments.
-They also play with extremely low tunings, such as A# standard, to achieve a heavier sound, Takeshi used a three octaves tuning for the music "Loveless", from the album No.
+They also play with extremely low tunings, such as A# standard, to achieve a heavier sound.
+Takeshi used triple octave tuning for the track "Loveless", from their album No. On some tours starting in 2019, Atsuo switches to a full-time lead singer role and the band makes use of a touring drummer.

-In the studio, Boris self-records using their own in-house equipment.
-They use minimal overdubs, recording mostly live.